wacncontent/CustomizeTool/addCommentOutput/articles/hdinsight/hdinsight-release-notes.md

 Release notes for the Hortonworks Data Platforms (HDPs) that are used by HDInsight version clusters are available at the following locations:

 * HDInsight version 3.1 uses a Hadoop distribution that is based on the [Hortonworks Data Platform 2.1.7][hdp-2-1-7].
-This is the default Hadoop cluster created when using the Azure Management Portal after 11/7/2014.
+This is the default Hadoop cluster created when using the Azure  portal  Classic Management Portal  after 11/7/2014.
 HDInsight 3.1 clusters created before 11/7/2014 were based on the [Hortonworks Data Platform 2.1.1][hdp-2-1-1]

 * HDInsight version 3.0 uses a Hadoop distribution that is based on the [Hortonworks Data Platform 2.0][hdp-2-0-8].